We See Gay People

 By today’s standards the images on this site are pretty tame.
 But if their erotic power has diminished, other layers of meaning have grown.
 Offering more than historical interest or retro appeal, they invite us to gaze into our past, to connect with strangers who are strangely familiar.

-The point is not that these are images of "gay people," but as Graham Robb observed in his book, Strangers, we find our likeness in them.
+The point is not that these are images of "gay people."
+Most of them are anonymous and we don't know if they were gay or not.
+But as Graham Robb observed in his book, Strangers, we find our likeness in them.

-We may glance at these men and women through jaundiced eyes, but they look back with a refreshing lack of cynicism.
-Although we can be relatively open about our sexuality today, these people still speak to us about the timeless desires we’ve (often secretly) shared.
+We may glance through jaundiced eyes, but they look back with a refreshing lack of cynicism.
+Although we can be relatively open about our sexuality today, these images speak to us about the timeless desires we’ve (often secretly) shared.

-We hope that, even if you never buy anything from Homobilia, you’ll find this site interesting and worthwhile.
-We want to know what you think about it and we encourage you to contact us with your comments and suggestions.
+Even if you never buy anything from Homobilia, we hope you’ll find the site interesting and worthwhile.
+We want to know what you think and encourage you to contact us with your comments.